 Make sure your remote database user is only allowed to connect from your webserver.
 Since your webserver has a public IP address, you can use that address to improve security:

-HINT You should also do this for local database acces!
+HINT You should also do this for non sensitive data!

 To manage sensitive data, use a local database or a secured (SSL) connection to a remote database.

 Remote SSL connections

 Starting from version 3.6.0 the plugin allows to create remote database connections using SSL (see image below: click to enlarge).